 Rule 28A.
-Appellate Mediation Office
+Appellate Mediation Office.

 (a) Appellate Mediation Office; Purpose of Mediation Conference.
-The court may direct the attorneys for the parties and the parties to appear before a mediator appointed by the court for a mediation conference to explore the possibility of settlement and such other matters as may aid in the efficient management and disposition of the case.
+The court may direct the attorneys for the parties and the parties to appear before a mediator appointed by the court for a mediation conference to explore the possibility of settlement and any other matters that may aid in the efficient management and disposition of the case.
 The court will advise the parties by order that the case has been referred to the Appellate Mediation Office.
 All decisions regarding conduct of the mediation conference are within the sole discretion of the mediator.

-(f) Continuances.
-Mediation conferences will not be rescheduled or continued absent good cause as determined by the mediator appointed by the court.
+(c) Continuances.
+Mediation conferences will not be rescheduled or continued absent good cause as determined by the mediator.

-(j) Sanctions.
+(g) Sanctions.
 The court may impose sanctions, including costs, fees or dismissal, for the failure of counsel or a party to comply with the provisions of this rule or with orders entered pursuant to this rule.

 Advisory Committee Note